 We are committed to sharing unbiased reviews.
 Some of the links on our site are from our partners who compensate us.
 Read our editorial guidelines and advertising disclosure.

-The bottom line: Gusto’s affordable starting price and free multi-state payroll runs are two of many reasons Gusto consistently tops best payroll software lists for small businesses, including ours.
+Gusto is our favorite payroll provider for small businesses.
+Its affordable starting price and free multi-state payroll runs are two of many reasons Gusto consistently tops best payroll software lists for small businesses.
 Plus, its fully automated, fully featured payroll software has far fewer hidden fees and far more employee benefit options than many of its competitors.

-On the other hand, if you want to run payroll in multiple states, offer unique employee benefits, and spend as little time as possible on payroll, Gusto is hard to beat.
+If you want to run payroll in multiple states, offer unique employee benefits, and spend as little time as possible on payroll, Gusto Payroll is hard to beat.

 Gusto's key features